im-hanzou/CRev/README.md

 # CReverse IP
 [Python] CReverse IP.
-Tools for find hosted domains from IPs use threading.
+Tools for find hosted domains from IPs use future.
 # How To
 Please use Python3
 ```